vorcigernix/lens-protocol-frontend/README.md

+# Differences from Nader original:
+Removed emotion css in favor of latest Tailwind

 # Lens Protocol Front End Starter

 This is an example of how to build a front-end application on top of [Lens Protocol](https://docs.lens.xyz/docs).